MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -SignatureDisableUpdateOnStartupWithoutEngine

-Specifies whether to initiate definition updates even if no antimalware engine is present.
+Specifies whether to disable signature updates on startup when the Windows Defender engine isn't present.
 Valid values are:

-- $true: Windows Defender does not initiate definition updates on startup.
-This is the default value
+- $true: Windows Defender doesn't update signatures on startup if the engine isn't available.
+This is the default value.
-- $false: If no antimalware engine is present, Windows Defender initiates definition updates on startup.
+- $false: Windows Defender updates signatures on startup even if the engine isn't available.

 ```yaml
 Type: Boolean